jeremymiller00/Predicting-Success-in-Online-Education/docs/project_plan.md

 Nevertheless, for some presentations the corresponding previous B/J presentation do not exist and therefore the J presentation must be used to inform the B presentation or vice versa.
 In the dataset this is the case of CCC, EEE and GGG modules.

 ### Questions about data set
 Are the courses undergraduate or postgraduate?

 Looks like studentVLE has row for every student for every date they logged in for each module?
 If I aggregate I lose the fidelity?
 Same with student assessment?

+## Plot univariate and multivariate summaries of the data
+Observations:

+Outliers:

+Missing data:

 ## Data merging and prep Nov7-
 Aggregate other features into student info table